Mr-Macharia/SHIELD-Hackathon/README.md

 Project Overview
 This part of the project involves the implementation of a responsive portfolio website with the following key features:

-Dark mode toggle
+Dark mode toggle.
-Animated headline
+Animated headline.
-Smooth scrolling navigation
+Smooth scrolling navigation.
-Project showcase
+Project showcase.
-Skills and technology display
+Skills and technology display.
-Contact form
+Contact form.
-Social media links
+Social media links.

 HTML Structure
 The index.html file defines the structure of the portfolio website:
-Header with navigation links and dark mode toggle
+Header with navigation links and dark mode toggle.
 Main sections:
-Headline with profile image and introduction
+Headline with profile image and introduction.
-Projects showcase
+Projects showcase.
-About me section with skills
+About me section with skills.
-Contact form
+Contact form.
-Footer with social media links
+Footer with social media links.

 CSS Styling
 The styles.css file contains the following key styling features:
-Responsive design using flexbox and grid layouts Custom color scheme with CSS variables for easy theming Dark mode styles
+Responsive design using flexbox and grid layouts.
+Custom color scheme with CSS variables for easy theming.
+Dark mode styles.
-Animated hover effects for projects and buttons
+Animated hover effects for projects and buttons.
-Custom styling for form elements
+Custom styling for form elements.
-Social media icon styling with hover effects
+Social media icon styling with hover effects.

 JavaScript Functionality
 The scripts.js file implements the following interactive features:
 Dark Mode Toggle:
-Switches between light and dark themes
+Switches between light and dark themes.
-Saves user preference in local storage
+Saves user preference in local storage.
 Animated Headline:
-Types out the headline text character by character Smooth Scrolling:
+Types out the headline text character by character.
+Smooth Scrolling:
-Implements smooth scrolling for navigation links Contact Form Handling:
+Implements smooth scrolling for navigation links.
+Contact Form Handling:
-Prevents default form submission
+Prevents default form submission.
-Displays a thank you message and resets the form
+Displays a thank you message and resets the form.